 History and Physical

 The history may be obvious as most of the flail chests will be in the setting of major blunt force trauma.
 The elderly are at increased risk.
-The diagnosis may be more cryptogenic in cases of abuse. nonverbal patients, cases of abuse or when a history can not be obtained.
+The diagnosis may be more cryptogenic in cases of abuse. nonverbal patients, cases of abuse, or when history can not be obtained.

-Because of the pressure changes with positive pressure ventilation, patients on bipap or those who are mechanically intubated do not exhibit paradoxical chest wall motion.
-Thus, in mechanically ventilated trauma patient, the diagnosis of flail chest may be delayed and become apparent only after extubation.
+Because of the pressure changes with positive pressure ventilation, patients on BiPAP or those who are mechanically intubated do not exhibit paradoxical chest wall motion.
+Thus, in the mechanically ventilated trauma patient, the diagnosis of flail chest may be delayed and become apparent only after extubation.

 Treatment / Management

 Management of a flail chest should include these areas of concern; maintaining adequate ventilation, fluid management, pain management, and management of the unstable chest wall.
 Ventilation should be maintained with oxygen and non-invasive ventilation when possible.
 Invasive mechanical ventilation is used only when other methods fail and extubation should be attempted as early as possible.